Therapy Toronto Canada: Psychotherapy Self-referral Service for Toronto and the GTA Need help? Speak to us...

 Eye Movement Integration addresses physical, sensory, and emotional stuckness, experienced after individual or multiple psychological traumas.

-Emotional Impasse refers to the troubling feelings that seem persistent and difficult to dislodge, as well as inappropriate reactions to current circumstances.
+Emotional Disturbance refers to persistent troubling feelings thatare difficult to dislodge, as well as inappropriate reactions to current circumstances.

 Empathy